AntonioZelongYan/Data-Processor-Background-Elimination-For-Raman-And-XRD/README.md

 Some analyses only focus on the part of the whole scan of the data.
 By inputting the lower and upper range of the function, data selection can be undertaken.
 ### Moving average:
 A parameter with a range from 0 to 15 for the moving average method to remove the noise in data.
+# Remember: This APP only provide a more convience template for processing data.